Dennis C. Jett: Academic career

 From 2000 to 2008, Jett served as dean of the International Center and lecturer of political science at the University of Florida.

 He was the moderator when U.S. Senator John Kerry came to the UF to speak on September 17, 2007, when the Taser incident occurred.

 In spring of 2008, he taught Making American Foreign Policy at the University of Florida.

 In the summer 2008 he moved to the Pennsylvania State University to become part of the inaugural faculty of the newly created School of International Affairs.
+He retired from Penn State in 2025 and became a professor emeritus of the School.

 Jett's second book, Why American Foreign Policy Fails (Palgrave Macmillan) was published in May 2008.
-His third book, "American Ambassadors - The Past, Present and Future of America's Diplomats," (Palgrave Macmillan) was published in 2014 and a revised, second edition is scheduled to come out at the end of 2021.
+His third book, "American Ambassadors - The Past, Present and Future of America's Diplomats," (Palgrave Macmillan) was published in 2014 and a heavily revised and updated, second edition came out in 2022.
 He also wrote "The Iran Nuclear Deal - Bombs, Bureaucrats and Billionaires" which was also published by Palgrave.

 Jett received the James F. Zimmerman Award from the University of New Mexico Alumni Association in 2001.